Memorial Neuer Börneplatz

 The Neuer Börneplatz with a large cube of stones surrounded by plane trees, constituting the southern part of the memorial site.
 Top left: trees in the Old Jewish Cemetery Battonnstraße.
 The cemetery's wall (below the trees) constitutes the northern part of the memorial site.

-The Neuer Börneplatz Memorial Site, also called Börneplatz Memorial Site, in Frankfurt am Main commemorates the Jewish community of Frankfurt that was destroyed in the Holocaust.
+The Neuer Börneplatz Memorial Site, also called Börneplatz Memorial Site, in Frankfurt am Main commemorates the Jewish community of Frankfurt that was massacred in the Holocaust.
 It was opened to the public on 16 June 1996.

 Its most important element is the outer wall of the Old Jewish Cemetery Battonnstraße with a frieze of 11,908 memorial name blocks, paying individual tribute to victims of the Schoa.
 The second major element is the Neuer Börneplatz between the cemetery's wall and the Rechneigrabenstraße.